obsidianmd/obsidian-help/en/Import notes/Import from Notion.md

 4. Open the **Importer** plugin using the command palette or ribbon icon.
 5. Under **File format** select **Notion (.zip)**
 6. Choose the `.zip` file with Notion files you want to import. *It's recommended to import all your Notion at once so internal links can be reconciled correctly.*
-7. Optionally, select a folder for the import Your Notion pages and databases will be nested inside this folder.
+7. _Optionally_, select a folder for the import Your Notion pages and databases will be nested inside this folder.
+8. Enable **Save parent pages in subfolders** to keep the Notion structure. *Note that in Notion you can write content in Folders, this is not possible in Obsidian and these pages will be added as a subpage under the folder.*
-8. Click **Import** and wait until import is complete
+9. Select **Import** and wait until import is complete
-9. You're done!
+10. You're done!